777arc/textbook/content/sampling.rst

 IQ Sampling
 ##################

-In this chapter we introduce a concept called IQ Sampling, a.k.a. complex sampling or quadrature sampling.
-It is the form of sampling that an SDR performs, as well as many digital receivers (and transmitters).
-It's just a slightly more complex version of regular digital sampling (pun intended).
+In this chapter we introduce a concept called IQ sampling, a.k.a. complex sampling or quadrature sampling.
+We also cover Nyquist sampling, complex numbers, RF carriers, downconversion, and power spectral density.
+IQ sampling is the form of sampling that an SDR performs, as well as many digital receivers (and transmitters).
+It's a slightly more complex version of regular digital sampling (pun intended), so we will take it slow and with some practice the concept is sure to click!

 *************************
 Sampling Basics